Home > growing garlic in georgia

 Seasonal Care for Growing Garlic in Georgia

-Growth Stages of Garlic: In Georgia, garlic will grow through three distinct stages in the fall, winter, and spring.
+In Georgia, garlic will grow through three distinct stages in the fall, winter, and spring.
 In mid-to late-September, you should plant cloves about two inches deep and four to six inches apart.
 The plants will form a rosette with several dark green leaves.
 They are broad at the base and taper to a point at the tip.
 The plants will enter a dormant stage when temperatures drop below 40F.
 The leaves will turn yellow.

 In early spring (late February to early March), garlic will begin to grow again.
 The plants enter vegetative growth stage when temperatures rise and daylight increases.
 You should remove any weeds around your garlic plants during this time.
 Ensure they receive sufficient water for optimal growth.
 By late spring (April-May), the garlic will start forming small bulbs and eventually it’s time to harvest your garlic crop.

-Adjustments for Seasonal Changes in Georgia: When the seasons change, you must make certain adjustments to ensure optimal growth of your garlic plants.
-When temperatures drop below 40F in winter, it is important to mulch your garlic plants with straw or pine needles.
+When temperatures drop below 40 degrees Fahrenheit in winter, mulch your garlic plants with straw or pine needles.
 This protects them from the colder temperatures.
 In early spring, you should start fertilizing your garlic plants once per month.
 You can use a balanced fertilizer if you are planting garlic in containers in Georgia.
 For example, 10-10-10.

-How to Remove Garlic Scapes?
 Garlic scapes are the flower stalks that form on the plant in mid-summer.
 They are delicious dishes.
 But you should remove them to ensure all energy focuses on bulb growth.
-To remove the garlic scapes, simply snip them off with sharp pruners or scissors and compost them.
-It’s important to do this as soon as the scapes are noticeable.
-You will get the best garlic bulbs possible.
+To remove the garlic scapes, simply snip them off with sharp pruners or scissors.
+You should do this as soon as the scapes are noticeable.

 Harvesting and Curing Garlic